Padre Pio: Prophecy

-In 1947, 27-year old Father Karol Józef Wojtyła (later Pope John Paul II) visited Pio, who heard his confession.
+In 1947, 27-year-old Father Karol Józef Wojtyła (later Pope John Paul II) visited Pio, who heard his confession.
 Austrian Cardinal Alfons Stickler reported that Wojtyła confided to him that during this meeting, Pio told him he would one day ascend to "the highest post in the church, though further confirmation is needed."
 Stickler said that Wojtyła believed that the prophecy was fulfilled when he became a cardinal.
 John Paul's secretary, Stanisław Dziwisz, denies the prediction, while George Weigel's biography Witness to Hope, which contains an account of the same visit, does not mention it.
+Another account of the encounter says that Pio simply referred to Wojtyła as "your holiness", a title used exclusively to refer to The Pope.